Paperz-org/penta/docs/docs/guides/authentication.md

 ## Intro

-**Django Ninja** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, and without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.
+**Penta** provides several tools to help you deal with authentication and authorization easily, rapidly, in a standard way, and without having to study and learn <a href="https://swagger.io/docs/specification/authentication/" target="_blank">all the security specifications</a>.

 The core concept is that when you describe an API operation, you can define an authentication object.